reddragon/blog.gaurav.ai/source/_posts/2011-12-25-heaps-demystified.markdown

 I took up the task of learning it afresh today.
 Here is a short gist.

-A heap is a data structure that can be used to make fast (logarithmic time) queries of the type 'what is the maximum element in the array', with fast updates (logarithmic time).
+A heap is a data structure that can be used to make fast (constant time) queries of the type 'what is the maximum element in the array', with fast updates (logarithmic time).

 A heap is usually implemented as a balanced binary tree, but there are other variants like fibonacci heap, which I won't be discussing here.
 In the below discussion and code, I explain how I would implement a max-heap.
 For min-heaps, use the exact same techniques with small changes like flipping the comparison operators.

 We need the following operations when implementing a heap:

-- topElem()
+* `topElem()`
-- insertElem(t)
+* `insertElem(t)`
-- deleteTopElem(t)
+* `deleteTopElem(t)`

 All the operations should be done in $latex O(log{n})$ time.
 Internally in a binary-heap, the root element is always atleast as big as both of its children, and this property of the heap exists recursively.
 (In min-heaps, root is as small, or smaller than both of its children)

-It is easy to see that topElem() can be executed in constant time, since the maximum element would be at the root.
+It is easy to see that `topElem()` can be executed in constant time, since the maximum element would be at the root.
 (In min-heaps the minimum element would be at the root)

 Now, when we need to remove the maximum (or the minimum element in min-heaps), we need to remove the root and preserve the heap property.
 Removing the root is simple, but what it leaves behind is not so trivial.
 Either the left, or the right child would be the biggest (or the smallest, in min-heaps) element left now.
 So, we compare the two.
 The bigger (or smaller.
 You get the idea now, I guess) of the two is placed in the root, leaving a void at the place where it existed.
 So, now we need to correct either the left, or the right sub-tree of the root, until the sub-tree is empty.
 This operation will be executed $latex O(log {n})$ times, (costing $latex O(1)$ time, each time).
 So the complexity is $latex O(log {n})$.
-Thus, we are done with deleteTopElem().
+Thus, we are done with `deleteTopElem()`.

-insertTopElem(t) is even simpler, we place the new element in the lower-most level of the binary tree, where we have a place, or create a new level if we don't.
+`insertElem(t)` is even simpler, we place the new element in the lower-most level of the binary tree, where we have a place, or create a new level if we don't.
 Now, it is possible that the parent of the newly inserted element has lost the heap property.
 Thus, if the parent of the newly inserted element is greater than it, we swap the parent with the newly inserted element, and check if the new-parent has also lost the heap property.
 We continue this till we reach the root.
 This operation will be executed $latex O(log {n})$ times, (costing $latex O(1)$ time, each time).
 So the complexity is $latex O(log {n})$.

 Here is a messy little implementation:

-[sourcecode lang="cpp"]
+{% codeblock lang:cpp Heap.cpp %}
 template < class T >
 class Heap
 {